Profile updated 27/11/23

 Whether it is enabling discovery of the fascinating industrial heritage that is the World Heritage of Cornish Mining or the Slate landscapes of North Wales - visiting the evocative Poldark and Doc Martin Country at Botallack or Port Isaac, exploring the splendid Minack Theatre,or telling stories of Giants or ancient Kings, it is always fun to encourage people to explore the landscape of the West Country, in the South West of England.
 The separate country of Wales and its Celtic cousin of Cornwall in the Far South West is a different land from the industrial north or the bustle that is the capital city.
 Easy to get to by train, road or air I can advise on best routes and venues.

-In the year when we celebrate 100 years of women sitting as Members of Parliament, Plymouth's MP, Nancy Astor, member for 25 years will have a statue erected on Plymouth Hoe to commemorate her being the first woman to take her seat in the House of Commons...
+In 2019 when we celebrated 100 years of women sitting as Members of Parliament, Plymouth's MP, Nancy Astor, member for 25 years had a statue erected on Plymouth Hoe to commemorate her being the first woman to take her seat in the House of Commons...

-Plus, looking forward to the commemoration of the sailing of the Mayflower 400 years ago in 1620 have been postponed to 2021 and promise to be an exciting year for all those visitors who would like to learn more about the Saints and Strangers who were the pioneers of emigration.
+The events for the commemoration of the sailing of the Mayflower 400 years ago in 1620 have been postponed to 2021 and promise to be an exciting year for all those visitors who would like to learn more about the Saints and Strangers who were the pioneers of emigration.
 This year in 2023, we celebrate 300 years of Sir Joshua Reynolds, the famous portrait painter who hailed from the Plymouth area.

 'Chrissie, you are the gift that keeps on giving'.
 Bob Loveland, Georgia Overseas Hiking Group